RedLanternTech/RLT_TechBook/suricatasetup.md

 12. Check /var/log/suricata/suricata.log.
 If you see SC_ERR_NO_RULES(42), re-run steps 10 and 11
 13. Wait 2 minutes
 14. On another machine, run `curl http://testmynids.org/uid/index.html`
-15. Detections will start being logged to fast.log
+15. Detections will start being logged to /var/log/suricata/fast.log